 - In the first line, give the affiliation of the author(s) in italics, including name of the institution, department, university or organization, city, state/province (if applicable) and country.
-If different authors are from different institutions, associate authors and affiliations by means of superscript numbers. - The title should not exceed 200 characters (including spaces) and should describe the topic of the paper as precisely as possible. - Give the name(s) of the author(s) in capitals, abbreviating first names by means of the first letter (or the first letters, if customary in the language of the author).
-Indicate the corresponding author with \. - Add up to six keywords/Schlüsselwörter in English and German.
-We recommend using terms that do not appear in the title. - The e-mail address of the corresponding author has to be given in the footer of the title page - The summary should not exceed 2,000 characters including spaces and should contain information about hypothesis, materials and methods, results and conclusions. - Original articles in English must include an extended summary in German ('Zusammenfassung'), which must contain the title in German and the sections Einleitung (introduction), Material und Methode (materials and methods), Ergebnisse (results) and Schlussfolgerung (conclusion).
+If different authors are from different institutions, associate authors and affiliations by means of superscript numbers. - The title should not exceed 200 characters (including spaces) and should describe the topic as precisely as possible. - Give the name(s) of the author(s), abbreviating first names by means of the first letter (or the first letters, if customary in the language of the author).
+Indicate the corresponding author with .
+Add the ORCID (if applicable) of the authors below the authors' names. - The e-mail address of the corresponding author has to be given in a footnote, in the format: E-Mail: xxx@yyy - Add up to six keywords/Schlüsselwörter in English and German.
+We recommend using terms that do not appear in the title. - The summary should not exceed 2,000 characters including spaces and should contain information on hypothesis, materials and methods, results and conclusions. - Original articles in English must include an extended summary in German ('Zusammenfassung'), which must contain the title in German and the sections Einleitung (introduction), Material und Methode (materials and methods), Ergebnisse (results) and Schlussfolgerung (conclusion).
 The German Zusammenfassung should not exceed 2,500 characters including spaces.
 For reviews and case reports, the German Zusammenfassung should be structured according to the content.